berwynhoyt/lua-yottadb/blog/lua-efficiency-blog.md

 }
 ```

 Be aware that creating a table in Lua is slow compared to a C array: it requires a malloc, linkage into the Lua garbage collector, a hash table, and creation of a numerical array portion.
 And here we need *two* of them (one for the node object itself, and another for the `__subsarray`).
-So its relatively slow.
+So it's relatively slow.
 But at this point I didn't know that this was the speed hog.

 ### Iteration 1: An array of strings